The standard operating procedures explain the conduct and responsibilities of Council and its committees.

 Committees may make recommendations to the Academic Board or Council as appropriate for changes in their terms of reference or composition, and these will, if approved, take effect on 1 September next following unless there are exceptional reasons (e.g. legal compliance) for them to take effect at another time.
 Most changes within the system will be consolidated for presentation to Academic Board and Council – in either the Spring or the Summer term preceding intended implementation – and to facilitate this committees are encouraged to bring forward proposals early in the academic year.

-Unless otherwise determined in the Statues, Ordinances or these Standing Orders, elected or appointed members of committees other than students shall, subject to 3.2 below, serve for a period of three years and be eligible for reappointment for a second and final term, unless Council or Academic Board (as appropriate to the reporting line of the Committee concerned – including Council for joint committees of Council and the Board) determines that there is an exceptional case for reappointing a particular individual beyond two terms.
+Unless otherwise determined in the Statutes, Ordinances or these Standing Orders, elected or appointed members of committees other than students shall, subject to 3.2 below, serve for a period of three years and be eligible for reappointment for a second and final term, unless Council or Academic Board (as appropriate to the reporting line of the Committee concerned – including Council for joint committees of Council and the Board) determines that there is an exceptional case for reappointing a particular individual beyond two terms.
 Student members shall serve for a period of one year and be eligible for reappointment as determined by the appointing body, provided that they shall cease to be members on ceasing to be students.

 A member of a committee who is elected or appointed as ‘a member’ of Academic Board, or of Council, or of any other named committee, shall, unless otherwise stated in the composition of the body concerned, cease to be a member of the committee to which she/he has been appointed or elected on ceasing to be a member of the body form which the appoint or election was made.